department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/evidence-needed/decision-ready-claims.md

 ### When can I expect a decision on my DRC?

-You can expect a decision within 30 days or less from the time you submit your claim.
+You can expect a decision within 30 days or less from the time you submit your disability claim.

 ### More questions about the Decision Ready Claims program